-- Secondly, the number to contact emergency services in Spain and the rest of Europe is 112.
+Secondly, the number to contact emergency services in Spain and the rest of Europe is 112.
 It’s a free number.
-Make sure you know it or keep it handy at all times.
+And they speak English.
+Make sure you know this number or keep it handy at all times.
 It would be a good idea to store it in your phone.

 A few weeks ago I wrote a short post, El botiquín, about first-aid items to carry in your mochila.
 Hopefully, that’s all you will need: a couple of tiritas and an ibuprofeno or two.

 But some things are beyond our control: You could get sick or even have an accident.
 That’s why it’s a good idea to be prepared.